Yes. I was bullied for refusing a mammogram!

 But Wait, there’s even more!

 After an eternity waiting, they finally called me in to do the ultrasound.
-But you would think it was over?
+But you would think the bullying was over?
 Not quite!

 The radiology tech still tried to push the mammogram again.
 She gave me the whole lecture again.
 I explained my reasons again.